Nigel Sinclair: Film career

 Sinclair's other film credits include Peter Weir's The Way Back, starring Jim Sturgess and Ed Harris; Sliding Doors, starring Gwyneth Paltrow; Terminator 3: Rise of the Machines, starring Arnold Schwarzenegger; and Alan Parker's The Life of David Gale, starring Kevin Spacey and Kate Winslet.

 Prior to co-founding Exclusive Media, Sinclair and Guy East (who is also co-chairman of White Horse Pictures), founded Intermedia Films in 1996, which grew to become one of the world's leading independent film companies.
 After their departure in 2002, Sinclair and East then founded Spitfire Pictures, which was merged with Hammer to form Exclusive Media in 2008.

 Under the Spitfire Pictures label Sinclair produced (along with Olivia Harrison) the award-winning George Harrison: Living in the Material World, Martin Scorsese's biographical film about the life of George Harrison, which won an Emmy.
 He also produced the Bob Dylan documentary No Direction Home, also directed by Scorsese, which won an Emmy, two Grammy Awards, a Peabody Award and a DuPont.

 In 2012, Sinclair won his second Grammy for Foo Fighters: Back and Forth and in 2007 he was nominated for a Grammy for Amazing Journey: The Story of The Who.
 Sinclair won his first Grammy in 2006 for No Direction Home.

-His company Spitfire Pictures has been involved with Tongal since 2013, working with the company to crowd-source a documentary.
+His company Spitfire Pictures had been involved with Tongal since 2013, working with the company to crowd-source a documentary.
 According to the Los Angeles Times, Tongal users will submit pitch ideas, with Spitfire selecting the top five, and awarding one the winning idea before distributing the final project.

 Personal life

 In 1981, Sinclair married Pat Craig and together they have one child in addition to Pat's two children.
-Sinclair now has three grandchildren.
+Sinclair now has four grandchildren.

 Sinclair is active in a number of charities including the Santa Monica-based charity k9 Connection.
 Sinclair is a member of the Academy of Motion Picture Arts and Sciences and BAFTA, having served on the board of directors for BAFTA LA many times.
 Sinclair's principal hobby is as an amateur musician playing guitar and collecting guitars.